 As a Roman Catholic School, the school aims at promoting the full and harmonious development of the cognitive, intellectual, cultural, moral and spiritual potential of all pupils, including a living relationship with God and other people.
 The school models and promotes a philosophy of life inspired by belief in God and in the life, death and resurrection of Jesus Christ.

-St. Colmcille's S.N.S. is a 26 classroom school with a current total of 40 Teachers – Principal Teacher, Administrative Deputy Principal, 26 mainstream class teachers and 12 Support Teachers.
+St. Colmcille's S.N.S. is a 29 classroom school with a current total of 43 Teachers – Principal Teacher and Administrative Deputy Principal.

 The school is grant-aided by the Department of Education and Skills (D.E.S.) and operates under the Rules for National Schools as amended from time to time by the Minister for Education and Skills.
 The level of staffing and the policies followed by the school are dependent on the levels of funding and resources available to it.